By Steve & Tamami Laser

 * The amount of power is based on Mitsubishi Motors’ internal calculation, assuming that the amount of power used per day in a general household is approximately 10kWh per day, and does not include the conversion efficiency of V2H equipment and similar device.

 News source courtesy of Mitsubishi Motors Corp.
-Photos and videos are © 2020 Mitsubishi Motors Corp. and posted in this story for editorial use
+Photos are © 2020 Mitsubishi Motors Corp. and posted in this story for editorial use

 Story (commentary) © 2020 CarNichiWa.com